chatbot zeomega

 For many providers and health plans, the struggle to engage patients results from:

-• A lack of meaningful, consolidated patient data.
-EMRs alone are not equipped to present whole-person health and often don’t include the full picture of services for a patient, the social determinants affecting their health, engagement tools like assessments, nor analytics capabilities.
+• A lack of meaningful, consolidated patient data: EMRs alone are not equipped to present whole-person health and often don’t include the full picture of services for a patient, the social determinants affecting their health, engagement tools like assessments, or analytics capabilities.

-• The primary care shortage across the U.S. means provider time is at a premium and time spent face-to-face is, understandably, prioritized over time spent on patient engagement activities.
+• The primary care shortage: Across the U.S., primary care shortages mean provider time is at a premium, and time spent face-to-face is, understandably, prioritized over time spent on patient engagement activities.

-• Reimbursement that isn’t built for patient engagement.
-Not only is a provider’s time more valuable to the patient face to face, it’s also more valuable to the provider, as few are reimbursed for patient engagement outside the exam room.
+• Reimbursement that isn’t built for patient engagement: Not only is a provider’s time more valuable to the patient face-to-face, but it’s also more valuable to the provider, as few are reimbursed for patient engagement outside the exam room.

 There are any number of reasons patients may not be engaged in their care, but here are a few we can tackle as an industry:

-• Lack of education and a clear action plan pertaining to wellness and managing chronic conditions.
+• Lack of education: Not having the correct information and a clear action plan pertaining to wellness and managing chronic conditions affects engagement.

-• Having the appropriate tools, triggers, and incentives in place.
-While incentive plans aren’t the be-all solution, they can be effective if paired with education and action.
+• Absence of appropriate tools, triggers, and incentives in place: While incentive plans aren’t the be-all solution, they can be effective if paired with education and action.

-• Missing the value in patient portals.
-Patients’ access to online records is a step in the right direction, but without personalization and educational content, most patients lose interest or never access them in the first place.
+• Missing the value in patient portals: Giving patients access to online records is a step in the right direction, but without incentives and educational content, most patients lose interest or never access them in the first place.
 (JMIR)

 “This country is better than most places in the world in terms of healthcare, but there will always be barriers,” Hewett said.
 “We have some really good clinics now where providers take time to get to know their patients, but there are still providers who don’t treat patients holistically.
 There are still so many barriers, but educating patients and providers helps overcome some of them.